ghosind/Jekyll-Paper/README.md

 Jekyll Paper is a simple Jekyll theme, and it is aim to helping you to create your own blog by the easiest way.

-Github Pages version is also available in [Jekyll Paper for Github][jekyll-paper-github].
+Unfortunately, Jekyll Paper implement the category page by 'jekyll-archive' plugin, and GitHub Pages does not support it.
+So, this project is for self-host blog, and the Github Pages version is also available in [Jekyll Paper for Github][jekyll-paper-github].

 This is a [demo website](https://www.ghosind.com) for Jekyll Paper.